TashkeelPasha/30-Days-of-mastering-flutter-/Day_7 OOP concepts in dart.md

   print(member.name); // Output: Bob
 }
 ```
-3. Polymorphism
+3. Polymorphism:
    Polymorphism allows methods to perform different tasks based on the object they are acting upon.

 Example
 ```dart